 The news item below is from the October 1, 1879 issue of the "Somerset Herald" newspaper.
-It mentions a gunsmith shop at Kennells Mills, Southampton Township, Somerset County, Pennsylvania, but doesn't name the gunsmith(s).
+It mentions a gunsmith shop at Kennells Mills, Southampton Township, Somerset County, Pennsylvania, but does not name the gunsmith(s).

 The following image is from the Southampton Township map in the 1876 "County Atlas of Somerset Pennsylvania".
 It shows the names of households in the Kennells Mills district three years before the newspaper article (above) that mentions the gunsmith shop.
 The residence of the gunsmith Adam Lepley can also be seen, in the Korns district.
 (The D. Korns farm next to the A. Lepley farm is the farm of my great-grandfather Daniel Korns, my great-grandfather John Wilson Korns, and my grandfather Allen Lester Korns.)
 The Adam Lepley farm seems way too far from Kennells Mill to be the site of the referenced gunsmith shop.

 Kim Logsdon Clites reports, "My Great Grandmother was a Troutman and cousins of her husband Norman Lepley were in the gun making business in Kennells Mill area."
 I hope to eventually be able to triangulate the identity of the Kennell's Mill gunsmith(s) from this information.
 Here are two news items concerning the death and burial of Mrs. Norman Lepley.
 The first is from the January 3, 1932 issue of the "Meyersdale Republican" newspaper, and the second is from the February 2, 1933 issue.